cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 {% endhighlight %}

 This command sets up a full Vue project with options for tools like Vue Router, Pinia for state management, Vitest for testing, and more.
 However, here we’ll keep things simple by using Vue directly in our HTML and Markdown pages with no need for bundling or compiling.

-Vue is extensive but we are going to use it in our frontent for this demo.
-We will keep it simple and work with Vue in the plain html/mardown pages of Jekyll and avoid any need to compile any code.

 ### Inline Setup of Vue.js in Jekyll
 Instead of configuring Vue through a front matter flag (like we did with Bootstrap), we’ll keep everything within this Markdown post.
 This approach works well for quick demos and makes it easy to see changes without extra setup.